Plug-and-Play Dramaturge: A Divide-and-Conquer Approach for Iterative Narrative Script Refinement via Collaborative LLM Agents: Methodology

 \subsection{Scene-level Review}

-The Scene-level Review (SLR) traverses each scene to generate concrete, scene-level modification suggestions under the guidance of the GR.
-After that, the results are also synthesized into component-specific guidance for subsequent revision, ensuring coherence and precision in the process.
+The Scene-level Review (SLR) traverses each scene to generate concrete, scene-level modification suggestions under the guidance of the GR, prioritizing global consistency.
+When a scene-level recommendation conflicts with GR directives, the local suggestion is subordinated to the global narrative strategy to eliminate potential inconsistencies.
+The resulting suggestions are then synthesized into component-specific guidance for subsequent revision, ensuring coherence and precision in the process.

 Following the feature decomposition strategy, four inspectors are deployed for detailed analysis in each scene: